alexgheorghiu/tinyfilemanagerjs/README.md

 # Tiny File Manager
-A tiny web file manager made in pure NodeJs
+A tiny web file manager made in pure [NodeJs](https://nodejs.org/).
+It was inspired by a [PHP](https://php.net) version of a [tiny file manager](https://github.com/prasathmani/tinyfilemanager).

+Used a way to asses the difference between PHP and NodeJS on server side.

+## Requirements

+* NodeJs 18

 ## Install nodemon module
 ```bash